AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 # Report delivery overview

-You can schedule reports to be automatically delivered to users on a defined schedule, or you can send reports on one-time basis, manually.
-When you send a report from `Adobe Workfront`, the user receives an email with the `Workfront` report in a separate attachment.
+You can schedule&nbsp;reports to&nbsp;be automatically delivered to users on a defined schedule, or you can send reports on one-time basis, manually.
+When you send a report from Adobe Workfront, the user receives an email with the Workfront report in a separate attachment.

 For information about setting up a report for delivery, see the article [Schedule an automatic report delivery](../../../reports-and-dashboards/reports/creating-and-managing-reports/set-up-automatic-report-delivery.md).